Dell, HPE, NetApp lead global enterprise backup & storage market

 A recent report from ResearchAndMarkets suggests that businesses are more aware of the need to protect their data, particularly as the volume of data grows.

-Furthermore, cloud-based technologies and the need for more storage are also driving the growth of the storage and backup market, with ResearchAndMarkets predicting that more than 72% of global enterprises will shift from on-premise data centres to cloud storage by 2022.
+Furthermore, cloud-based technologies and the need for more storage are also driving the growth of the storage and backup market, with ResearchAndMarkets predicting that more than 72% of global enterprises will shift from on-premise data centers to cloud storage by 2022.

 ResearchAndMarkets defines the storage backup software market as consisting of sales of storage and backup software.
 The software provides users and programmers with a systematic way to create, retrieve, update and manage data.
 This software allows users to read, update and delete data, which can then be fetched directly and/or through programmatic access.